 1. Business Name reservation

-Business Name Reservations are done online on the e-Citizen portal.
+Business Name Reservations are made online on the e-Citizen portal.
 To reserve a business name, log in to your e-Citizen portal.
-Once, you are logged in, click on the Business registration service option then click on “Make Application”.
+Once, you are logged in, click on the Business registration service option, then click on “Make Application”.

 After you have clicked on “Make application” you will be directed to a new page where you will be required to tap on “Business Name Registration”.
 The next step will be to select the type of business you want to register as well as its preferred name.

 If you want to register for a sole proprietorship, choose Business Name Registration.
-Also, if you want to register a Private Limited Company, choose the option that says so.
+Also, if you wish to register a Private Limited Company, select the option that says so.

 Name searches are processed within 24 hours and from 8 am to 5 pm on weekdays except on public holidays.
 Only one name can be processed at a time.
 If the name search is approved, the name can be reserved for 30 days within which you can pay and register the Business name.